 VPNs are a great way to secure your online presence, but it has some shortcomings which can’t be completely ignored.

-- To protect your data, VPN server has to work properly.
+- To protect your data, the VPN server has to work properly.
 But, if a server fails during your season, then message from your system will be sent unencrypted which will a huge danger to your privacy.

 - You have to trust the logging policies of your VPN server as you are using their software for protection.
-But, some of the VPN service providers won’t have clear login policy which is very dangerous for you.
+But, some of the VPN service providers won’t have a clear login policy which is very dangerous for you.

 - For the protected communication between your computer and the VPN server, unbreakable encryption is required.
 But, if the encryption is weak, then you cannot have encrypted communication.